Pag-Ibig ay Kanibalismo II

-"Pag-Ibig ay Kanibalismo II" is a song by Filipino alternative rock band fitterkarma.
-It was release as a digital single on February 14, 2025.
+"Pag-Ibig ay Kanibalismo II" is a song by Filipino alternative rock band Fitterkarma.
+It was released as a digital single on February 14, 2025.
 It was written by Joao De Leon and Andreanna Therese Pantig and produced by the former.
-The song went viral and entered two Billboard national charts, both peaking at number 7 on the Top Philippine Songs and number 15 on the Philippines Hot 100.
+The song went viral and entered two Billboard national charts, both peaking at the top of the Top Philippine Songs and Philippines Hot 100.
+It also topped the Official Philippines Chart.

 Composition

-The song is three minutes and twenty-seven seconds longs, and was written by Joao De Leon and Andreanna Therese Pantig and produced by the former.
+The song is three minutes and twenty-seven seconds long, and was written by Joao De Leon and Andreanna Therese Pantig, with production by the former.
 It is a pop-rock track that is characterized by its bright, punchy emotionality while maintaining a playful tone that differentiates it from standard heartbreak anthems.
 It features a straightforward chord progression reminiscent of Filipino alternative rock classics such as Moonstar88's "Migraine" and Kitchie Nadal's "Huwag na Huwag Mong Sasabihin".